Interesting Indian Independence Day Information for Kids

 - Officially, the celebration of Independence Day by the Government of India takes place at the Red Fort in New Delhi.
-Here the Prime Minister gives a speech to the nation that is broadcast throughout the country.
+Here, the Prime Minister gives a speech to the nation.

 - The Independence of India also brought about the partition of the country on religious lines.
-Many people from Hindu and Muslim community were killed due to the communal tension and hatred that became prominent during this time.
+Many people from the Hindu and Muslim community were killed due to the communal tension and hatred, which became prominent during this time.
 Many have gone on to say that it resulted in the largest human migration in history.
 However, it must also be remembered that during these tough times, many people risked their lives to save their neighbours from the opposite community.

 - Mahatma Gandhi, the father of the nation, did not take part in the first Independence Day celebration.
-He was busy conducting a hunger strike to force people to stop killing each other due to partition.
+He went on a hunger strike so that people stop killing each other due to partition.